Where is SpaceX Headquarters on Map?

 SpaceX is one of the best in line and most famous in terms of spacecraft designing and manufacturing.
 It is a private company that has developed and is still developing different rockets.
 It continues to transport supplies to the ISS and to higher orbits such as geostationary.

-Elon Musk, owner and CEO of SpaceX, has put all his time and effort in establishing the company and gaining money from it.
+Elon Musk, owner and CEO of SpaceX and Tesla, has put all his time and effort in establishing the company and gaining money from it.
 In an interview, he even mentioned that even if it is a great financial risk, he will still pursue.

 |Founded:||May 6, 2002|